 We also thank IMPACT (Immunization Monitoring Program ACTive) centres for their role in verifying the acute flaccid paralysis study data and for their support of the CPSP.

-The partnership between the Canadian Paediatric Society (CPS) and the Public Health Agency of Canada (PHAC) has allowed the CPSP to grow in Canada and to take a leadership role on the international scene.
-We recognize and thankfully acknowledge this historical support.
+The strong partnership between the Canadian Paediatric Society, the Public Health Agency of Canada, and Health Canada allows the Program to grow in Canada and to take a leadership role on theinternational scene.

-We gratefully acknowledge the financial support received in 2015 from the Public Health Agency of Canada’s Centre for Chronic Disease Prevention, Health Canada’s Therapeutic Effectiveness and Policy Bureau, and the following non-governmental sources:
+We gratefully acknowledge the financial support received in 2021 from the Public Health Agency of Canada’s Centre for Surveillance and Applied Research, Health Canada’s Marketed Health Products Directorate, and the following non-governmental sources: